 Since being sick puts you at risk for hyperglycemia, you should consider checking your blood glucose more often.
-You may need to test several times a day, even if your normal routine is to test just once a day.
+You may need to test more often than usual.

 You also need to know how to adjust your medication to treat high glucose levels.
 Ask about the amount of insulin you should give yourself to bring the levels down.
 If you take oral diabetes medication, find out how to adjust the dose.
 If you do not already have this information, work with your doctor to create a sick day plan so that you will be prepared.

 In addition to testing your blood glucose levels, be alert for the symptoms of hyperglycemia such as having to urinate frequently, being very thirsty, and having blurry vision.

 If you have diabetes and high glucose levels, you are at risk for a dangerous condition called diabetic ketoacidosis (DKA), especially if you have type 1 diabetes.
 DKA happens because the body does not have enough insulin, and your body cannot use glucose for fuel.
-Instead yur body uses protein and fats for fuel.
+Instead, your body uses protein and fats for fuel.
 This leads to a build up of a by-product called ketones.
 When they build up they can make you seriously ill.